hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ### Explore the object

 Let's read in the Seurat object and talk about some very basic slots that we will be accessing.

+**Why are we setting assay, when there is only one?** - Do we want to show them slots here? and then show that these change as we proceed through the workflow.

 ```
+# Load in Seurat object
 object <- qread('../data_processed/visiumhd_intestine_clustered.qs')

+# Set assay
 DefaultAssay(object) <- "Spatial.008um"
 ```